njmcode/blog/_posts/2018-04-25-writing-tech-talks.md

 <div style="margin:3em auto;position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/20WH5AkkxCs?ecver=2" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

-I'm personally lucky that many of my hobbies and interests (game dev, cinema, music production) intersect heavily with tech, so I can easily talk about, say, making a drum machine in the browser, using a framework to query the IMDB, or writing a _Flappy Bird_ clone in 20 lines of JavaScript (maybe).
+I'm personally lucky that many of my hobbies and interests (game dev, cinema, music production) intersect heavily with tech, so I can easily talk about, say, [making a drum machine in the browser](https://github.com/njmcode/modular-drum-app){:target="_blank"}, using a framework to query the IMDB, or writing a _Flappy Bird_ clone in 20 lines of JavaScript (maybe).
 Look at your own interests and see how you might be able to spin them.

 Technology and development impact our lives in so many ways.
 There's nearly always something relevant to dive into that will actually ignite your passions and hopefully enrich the experience of speaking for you.
 And if you're passionate, it comes across to the audience, regardless of topic.